Age of Enlightenment: Coffeehouses

 The first English coffeehouse opened in Oxford in 1650.
-Brian Cowan said that Oxford coffeehouses developed into "penny universities", offering a locus of learning that was less formal than structured institutions.
-These penny universities occupied a significant position in Oxford academic life, as they were frequented by those consequently referred to as the virtuosi, who conducted their research on some of the resulting premises.
-According to Cowan, "the coffeehouse was a place for like-minded scholars to congregate, to read, as well as learn from and to debate with each other, but was emphatically not a university institution, and the discourse there was of a far different order than any university tutorial".
+Brian Cowan said that Oxford coffeehouses developed into "penny universities," offering a locus of learning that was less formal than at structured institutions.
+These penny universities occupied a significant position in Oxford academic life, as they were frequented by those consequently referred to as the virtuosi, who conducted their research on some of the premises.
+According to Cowan, "the coffeehouse was a place for like-minded scholars to congregate, to read, as well as learn from and to debate with each other, but was emphatically not a university institution, and the discourse there was of a far different order than any university tutorial."

 The Café Procope was established in Paris in 1686, and by the 1720s there were around 400 cafés in the city.
 The Café Procope in particular became a center of Enlightenment, welcoming such celebrities as Voltaire and Rousseau.
 The Café Procope was where Diderot and D'Alembert decided to create the Encyclopédie.
 The cafés were one of the various "nerve centers" for bruits publics, public noise or rumour.
 These bruits were allegedly a much better source of information than were the actual newspapers available at the time.